 #5 - Take in the architecture of Disznókő winery (Mezőzombor; open daily from 10 a.m. to 6 p.m.)

-After French wine conglomerate, AXA Millésimes, acquired Tokaj's Disznókő in the early 1990s, they tasked Hungarian architect Dezső Ekler, once a disciple of the legendary Imre Makovecz, to design new facilities for the winery.
-The commission turned out to be a resounding success.
-There's a timelessness to both the sculptural tractor storage and the three elegantly converging buildings of the winery.
-If you go inside the winery, you can also appreciate the variety of building materials Ekler used.
+AXA Millésimes, the French wine conglomerate and the owner of Disznókő in Tokaj, hired Dezső Ekler, a disciple of the legendary architect Imre Makovecz, to design Disznókő's new winery.
+The 1993 commission turned out to be a resounding success.
+There's a timelessness to both the sculptural tractor storage and the four elegantly converging winery buildings.
+If you go inside, you can also appreciate the postmodern elements and the dramatic wooden roof.

-Perched on the hillside of Mád about 25-minutes from the center of town by foot, Szent Tamás is one of the most precious vineyards of Tokaj.
+Perched on the hillside about a 25-minute walk from Mád's center, Szent Tamás is one of the most precious vineyards of Tokaj.
 A mound of volcanic rocks marks the highest point of the hill.
-Once up there, take a breather to regain your strength and enjoy the sweeping views.
-If you're visiting around harvest time, when the grapes are ripe, feel free to pick a few as you go — no one is going to call the cops.
+Once up here, take a breather to regain your strength and enjoy the vistas.
+If you're visiting around harvest time, when the grapes are ripe, feel free to pick a few as you go — no one is going to call the cops on you.

 Medieval churches anchor many Tokaj villages, including Mád, Bodrogkeresztúr, Olaszliszka, and Bodrogolaszi.
 On Sunday mornings, services are still held in most of them, although the congregations are rapidly graying and dwindling.

-Before WWII, the area near Tokaj was a hotbed of various Hasidic movements, led by charismatic rebbes with large followings.
+Before WWII, the area near Tokaj was a hotbed of various Hasidic groups, led by charismatic rebbes with large followings.
 After the Holocaust, the survivors fled abroad.
-Now, every year, thousands of orthodox Jews mainly from the U.S. descend on the town of Bodrogkeresztúr to commemorate the death anniversary of their late leader, Rabbi Yeshaya Steiner, who died there in 1925.
-(They’re part of the Keristir Hasidic Dynasty, named after the village of Bodrogkeresztúr, and currently live in New York City’s Borough Park neighborhood.)
-The rebbe's tombstone is literally covered in wish lists that his followers have left there over the years.
+Now, every year, thousands of ultra-orthodox Jews mainly from the U.S. descend on the town of Bodrogkeresztúr to commemorate the death anniversary of the legendary Rebbe Yeshaya Steiner, who died there in 1925.
+The rebbe's tombstone is covered in wish lists that his followers have left there over the years.